# #

-- At Écouen* Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.
+- At Écouen* north of Paris, Jacob sins, leaves, returns and is forgiven, like the owner** who offends Diane de Poitiers, leaves the court and eventually reconciles with the king.

 - At Condé en Brie in Champagne a god carries off a woman.
 It alludes to the owner* making a married woman his mistress as Louis XIV had done with Madame de Montespan, and imitates a statue at Versailles.